wolfish/php-recruitment-test/README.md

 ## Task 7

-As You may have noticed pages that require logged in user are visible to users, and those that make sense only for not logged in users (like login or registration forms) are visible to logged in users.
+As you may have noticed pages that require logged user are visible to everyone, and those that make sense only for not logged users (like login or registration forms) are also visible to logged users.
-Introduce modification that will fix this problem (show login form to not logged in users on pages that require user context and show 403 message on login and registration forms when user is logged in).
+Introduce modification that will fix this problem (show login form to not logged users on pages that require user context and show 403 message on login and registration forms when user is logged in).